 So, what are the best choices among the Amex US credit card lineup that satisfy those criteria?

-I’ve just added a Guide to Hilton Honors to our collection of in-depth guides on popular points programs.
-In the guide, I mentioned how Hilton unfortunately doesn’t issue any co-branded credit cards in Canada, so the only way for Canadians to rack up Hilton points quickly is by doing an American Express Global Transfer to one of three Amex Hilton co-branded cards in the US.
+Hilton Honors unfortunately doesn’t issue any co-branded credit cards in Canada, so the only way for Canadians to rack up Hilton points quickly is by doing an American Express Global Transfer to one of three Amex Hilton co-branded cards in the US.

-The Hilton Honors Card, the Hilton Honors Ascend Card, and the Hilton Honors Aspire Card respectively cater to the entry-level, mid-range, and luxury segments of Amex’s customer base.
-Among these, I think the Hilton Honors Card is a standout choice for Canadians hoping to obtain their first American credit card.
+The Hilton Honors Card, caters to the entry-level segment of Amex’s customer base, and I think it’s a standout choice for Canadians hoping to obtain their first American credit card.

 The card has no annual fee, which means it’ll be a card that you can hold onto for the long term without having to worry about whether you find value in keeping it.
 Even if you never use the card and no longer get any value out of it, there’s no harm in keeping it around, since it’ll continue to help you steadily build your US credit history.

-Moreover, as a signup bonus, you’ll earn 75,000 (or more) Hilton Honors points upon spending US$1,000 in the first three months.
+Moreover, as a signup bonus, you’ll earn at least 75,000 Hilton Honors points upon spending US$1,000 in the first three months.
 US$1,000 is one of the easier spending requirements among Amex’s US card products, so it should be a comfortable way for you to test drive your first-ever minimum spend on a US card.

 Once you’ve done the spending, 75,000 points will be good for one night at a higher-end Hilton property or several nights at a lower-tier hotel.
 Unfortunately, Hilton Honors doesn’t publish an award chart like Marriott Bonvoy does; instead, the only way to figure out how many points per night is required is to search for your desired hotel stay.